harsh-thavai/daily-doc/README.md

-# daily-doc
+# Daily Doc

-# About the Project

 The project leverages the OpenAI ChatGPT model to provide a conversational experience with a medical expert.
-It utilizes the Gradio library to create a user-friendly web interface.
+It utilizes the Gradio library to create a user-friendly web interface

-The main.py file contains the main Python script that sets up the Gradio interface and handles user interactions.
-The requirements.txt file lists the required Python dependencies for running the project.
+## Installation

+1. Clone the repository:

+2. Install the required dependencies:

+## API Key

+To use Daily Doc, you need to obtain an API key from OpenAI.
+Follow the steps below:

+1. Visit the [OpenAI website](https://www.openai.com) and sign in to your account.
+2. Navigate to the API section and generate an API key.
+3. Copy the API key and replace the placeholder `YOUR_API_KEY` in the code with your actual API key.

+## Usage

+1. Run the Python script:

+2. Open your web browser and go to the provided URL to access the chat interface.

+3. Type your questions or inputs in the text field and press Enter to get responses from the virtual medical expert.

+## Customization

+- You can customize the behavior of Daily Doc by modifying the code.
+For example, you can add additional prompts, adjust the response generation parameters, or customize the user interface using Gradio's options.

+## Dependencies

+- Python 3.7 or above
+- openai 0.27.0
+- gradio 2.3.2

-# Acknowledgements
+## Acknowledgements

-This project was created with the help of the resources available at Haihai.AI ChatGPT API.
-We are grateful for their support in building Daily Doc.

-# Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
+- This project is built on the OpenAI GPT-3.5 Turbo model and is inspired by the blog post [Build a Chatbot with OpenAI's ChatGPT API](https://www.haihai.ai/chatgpt-api/) by Haihai.
+We acknowledge their valuable insights and instructions for building a chatbot using OpenAI's ChatGPT API.

-# License
+## License

-This project is licensed under the MIT License.
+The code in this repository is licensed under the [MIT License](LICENSE).